 - Individuals: At-risk individuals should remain sheltered in place.
 Continue to maximize social distancing space between others when in public areas.
 Meetings of 50 people or less can commence if all precautionary measures can be observed.
 Non-essential travel can begin.

-- Businesses: Continue to maintain moderate physical distancing recommendations and allow for remote work where able – especially for at-risk employees.
+- Businesses: Continue to maintain moderate physical distancing recommendations and allow for remote work, especially for at-risk employees.
 Many companies can start to reopen, given proper sanitation, and low occupancy is strictly followed.

 Once a region completes phase 2 without an increase in COVID-19 cases, AND all the initial guidelines still hold, then it’s time for the final step.

 - Businesses: Employees can return to workplaces.
-Large venues, as well as gathering places, can operate as long as there’s minimal physical distancing.
+Large venues and gathering places can operate as long as there’s minimal physical distancing.

 When Can I Reopen My Business?